-TMA4275 Life time analysis Obligatory project 1, Spring 2021
+TMA4275 Life time analysis Obligatory project 2, Spring 2024

-Out: Wednesday February 10 In: Wednesday March 3 at (latest) 18.00
+Out: Tuesday February 20 In: Wednesday March 6 at (latest) 21.00

-Important information: The project are to be done using R. An introduction to R can be found in the course web page (see Statistical software).
+Important information: Parts of this project are to be done using R. An introduction to R can be found in the course web page (see Statistical software).
 The project report should consist of one (and only one) pdf-file, and should be uploaded via Blackboard.
-The project report should include the R code you have used to solve the project and the plots you have generated.
-Associated to the various plots there should be captions explaining the content of the plots, and in addition all the plots should be explained and discussed in the main text of the project.
+The project report should include derivation of formulas that you are using in your implementations.
+The project report should also include the R code you have used to solve the project and the plots you have generated.
+Associated to the various plots there should be captions explaining the contents of the plots, and in addition all the plots should be explained and discussed in the main text of the report.